 - Seltzer and Friedberg have a habit of taking this trope and running it into the ground.

-- Nigel Tufnel is actually a very subtle one of these, being formed on the same template as Eric Clapton: "boring first name + place in London."
+- Nigel Tufnel is actually a very subtle one of these, being formed on the same template as Eric Clapton: "boring first name and place in London."

-- Occasionally used in the Carry On series; for instance in the Foreign Legion spoof Carry On, Follow That Camel, the equivalent of Cigarette in Under Two Flags is called Corktip, and in Carry On, Don't Lose Your Head, the counterpart of The Scarlet Pimpernel is The Black Fingernail.
+- Occasionally used in the Carry On series; for instance in the Foreign Legion spoof Follow That Camel, the equivalent of Cigarette in Under Two Flags is called Corktip, and in Don't Lose Your Head, the counterpart of The Scarlet Pimpernel is The Black Fingernail.

 - Michael Gerber's Barry Trotter (a parody of Harry Potter) features such winners as "Muddle" for Muggle, "Philosopher's Scone" for Philosopher's Stone, "Hogwash" for Hogwarts, "Lord Valumart" for Lord Voldemort, "Earth Eaters" for Death Eaters and "Measlys" for Weasleys.